hyperledger-labs/splice/cluster/README.md

    9010 from the pod to your local network.
 1. In your JMX client application, open a connection to `localhost:9010`, without SSL or authentication.
 1. In your JMX client application, start a Java Flight Recorder with the desired settings and analyze the result.

+#### Connecting to a Postgres database

+For a cluster using CloudSQL, the database is exposed only through a private IP, accessible through a dedicated VPN.
+It is by default configured to allow connections from the corresponding cluster, so by running a debug container in the cluster, one can connect to it for debug purposes.
+To do that, run `cncluster debug_shell` in the cluster deployment directory.
+This should get you a terminal in an Ubuntu pod running on the cluster, in which `psql` client is installed.

+You can then run, e.g. `psql -h <hostname> -U cnadmin -l` to list all databases in the Postgres server.
+The hostname and password can be found by describing the relevant pods that use the database you wish to connect to (e.g. using `kubectl describe pod -n sv-1 sv-app`) and/or secrets that hold the password (e.g. using `kubectl get secret participant-secrets -n sv-1 -o jsonpath='{.data.cantonParticipantPostgresPassword}' | base64 -d`).

 ### Checking Pod Node Assignments and Memory Usage